 The estimates used when determining the fair value of the Unit Option Plan are the average expected Unit Option holding period, the average expected volatility rate, and the average risk-free interest rate.
 The average expected Unit Option holding period used is estimated to being half the life of the respective option agreement applied to that Unit Option upon vesting.
-The average expected volatility rate applied is estimated based on the historical volatility of the Units and that of comparable companies, reflecting of a period of time reflecting the Unit Option's average expected unit option holding period.
+The average expected volatility rate applied is estimated based on the historical volatility of the Units and that of comparable companies.
 The average risk-free interest rate is based on zero-coupon Government of Canada bonds with terms consistent with the average expected Unit Option holding period.
-Management determines the fair value internally, utilizing the aforementioned inputs, which are available in the forms of external market data and internal financial information.
+Management determines the fair value internally, utilizing the aforementioned inputs, some of which are provided by external market data and some through internal financial information.